Skip Navigation

 Standard 2

-1. Recording the adjusting journal entry for the allowance method
+1. Record the adjusting journal entry using the allowance method.

-• calculate adjustment amount using the net sales method
+2. Calculate the adjustment amount using the net sales method.

-• calculate adjustment amount using the aging method
+3. Calculate the adjustment amount using the aging method.

 Standard 3